Exploring the Trail

 We ask all drivers to be considerate of others on the Trail and to avoid using the Trail when the surface is vulnerable to damage, for example when the ground is wet.
 Further guidance is provided in the leaflet.

 Drivers are encouraged to research their routes and check ground conditions before setting out.
-All Traffic Regulation Orders relating to The Ridgeway are detailed on this website, with notifications of temporary and emergency Traffic Regulation Orders provided on the news webpages and on social media.
-A guide about driving on The Ridgeway will be available to download from this website soon.
+All Traffic Regulation Orders relating to The Ridgeway are detailed on the leaflet and on this website, with notifications of temporary and emergency Traffic Regulation Orders provided on the news webpages and on social media.
 Please contact the Ridgeway Officer if you need more information.

 How long does it take to complete the Trail?

 There is satisfaction in covering the full distance of a National Trail, with many celebrating their achievement by joining our Facebook Hall of Fame and/or claiming a certificate of completion!

 As a guide, using roughly 15 miles (24 Km) a day as an average daily walking distance, the Trail can be completed in 6 days so it’s perfect week’s break.
 Mountain bikers complete the 43 miles (69km) between Avebury and Goring-on-Thames over 2 days on average.

 If long distance routes are new to you or you are not sure of your fitness, it usually makes sense to start gently so that it is enjoyable rather than a slog.
 Plan just half a day’s walk or ride for the first day and also have a short day in the middle to give you some slack.
 Some people break the Trail into sections that they can manage over a weekend and then use several weekends to complete the Trail, with time for rest between each visit.

 Allowing time for exploring is also worthwhile, with so many appealing diversions off the Trail.
 The interactive online map of The Ridgeway displays numerous attractions just off the Trail, including nature reserves, museums, pubs and historic sites.